xiaozongyang/VictoriaLogs/docs/victorialogs/README.md

   -metricsAuthKey value
         Auth key for /metrics endpoint.
 It must be passed via authKey query arg.
 It overrides -httpAuth.*
         Flag value can be read from the given file when using -metricsAuthKey=file:///abs/path/to/file or -metricsAuthKey=file://./relative/path/to/file .
 Flag value can be read from the given http/https url when using -metricsAuthKey=http://host/path or -metricsAuthKey=https://host/path
+  -mtls array
+        Whether to require valid client certificate for https requests to the corresponding -httpListenAddr .
+This flag works only if -tls flag is set.
+See also -mtlsCAFile .
+This flag is available only in Enterprise binaries.
+See https://docs.victoriametrics.com/victoriametrics/enterprise/
+        Supports array of values separated by comma or specified via multiple flags.
+        Empty values are set to false.
+  -mtlsCAFile array
+        Optional path to TLS Root CA for verifying client certificates at the corresponding -httpListenAddr when -mtls is enabled.
+By default the host system TLS Root CA is used for client certificate verification.
+This flag is available only in Enterprise binaries.
+See https://docs.victoriametrics.com/victoriametrics/enterprise/
+        Supports an array of values separated by comma or specified via multiple flags.
+        Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
   -opentelemetry.maxRequestSize size
         The maximum size in bytes of a single OpenTelemetry request Supports the following optional suffixes for size values: KB, MB, GB, TB, KiB, MiB, GiB, TiB (default 67108864)